-The Group's administrative expenses decreased by approximately HK\$0.1 million, or 0.2%, from approximately HK\$40.8 million for the year ended 31 December 2018 to approximately HK\$40.7 million for the year ended 31 December 2019, which were relatively stable.
+The Group's administrative expenses increased by approximately HK\$1.2 million, or 3.0%, from approximately HK\$40.7 million for the year ended 31 December 2019 to approximately HK\$41.9 million for the year ended 31 December 2020.
+Such increase was mainly due to increase in impairment losses on trade receivables.